Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Path Sampling and Factor Models

 \subsection{Path Sampling for Factor Models}

-There are several variants of Path Sampling, which have been explored in different setups, depending on choice of path, prior and other tuning parameters (grid size and MCMC sample size).
-In the Factor model setup the parametric arithmetic mean path (PAMP) (used by \cite{r36} and \cite{r18}) seems to be the most popular one.
-We also consider Geometric Mean Path (GMP) along with the PAMP for Factor Model.
+There are several variants of path sampling which have been explored in different setups, depending on choice of path, prior and other tuning parameters (grid size and MCMC sample size).
+In the factor model setup the parametric arithmetic mean path (PAMP) [used by \citet{r36} and \citet{r18}] seems to be the most popular one.
+We also consider Geometric Mean Path (GMP) along with the PAMP for the factor model.

 By constructing a GM path from corresponding prior to the posterior, we can estimate the value of the log-marginal under both $M_0$ and $M_1$, which in turn leads us to an estimate of the log-BF.
-The Gibbs Sampling scheme for these paths with parameter-expansion (for different priors) is described in the Appendix.
 We will first describe the two paths and their corresponding score functions to be estimated along the path.